 before fall (winter) pruning.

 - To prevent disease/fungus from overwintering, clean the rose bed by removing leaves and other debris.
 Spray the bush with dormant oil to kill bacteria on the bush and on the ground.

 - Protect the crown of the rose.
 This is critical since the crown is where you want the new canes to come from.
 There are several methods of protection to choose from.

 - Cover the bed at least a foot deep with tree leaves.
 Do not use rose leaves as they may harbor disease.
 Oak leaves are best as they seem to drain better.

-Cover the bed with straw.
+- Cover the bed with straw.

-Use rose cones.
+- Use rose cones.

 - Make a mound with soil or mulch to cover the crown.